 The title pretty much says it.
 Paypal Buyer Protection will not help you if you have a problem and need to dispute a purchase on EBay.
 Simple as that.

-So I call EBay.
-They can’t help because the seller has been kicked out and they won’t arbitrate at this point.
-They tell me I will have to wait until the item arrives and then take it up with Paypal if there’s a problem.
+EBay says they can’t help because the seller has been kicked out and they won’t arbitrate at this point.
+They tell me I will have to wait until the item arrives and then take it up with Paypal.

 Alas, it’s a sunk costs question.
-No way to recoup my money.
-So I went back to Amazon and bought it there.
-Brand new, retail version, three licesnes that validated with Microsoft.
+So I went back to Amazon and bought a new, retail version, three licenses that validated with Microsoft.
 Only about $5 more than the Chinese ripoff artist.

 - Scammers are making brands more powerful and making it hard for small merchants to make a living on the web.